 Write the goals down and be specific.
-Planning the logistics of the retreat will depend upon what you want to get out of the experience.
 Typical retreat goals include areas such as:

 Determine Your Resources, Budget, & Activities

 Calculate anticipated costs such as transportation, food/drink, lodging/facility rental, recreation, and supplies (copying, paper, games, equipment, etc.).

 These questions will help you determine if you will be planning a 2-hour retreat on campus, half day on or off-campus, or an overnight at a camp or retreat center.
 Remember to make sure your plan is consistent with your set objectives and goals.